Join me in discovering the Nissan Micra, a compact hatchback celebrated for its fusion of practicality and contemporary design.

 There are only a couple of windscreen features you need to check to see whether your Nissan Micra has installed that could profoundly influence the total windscreen replacement expense.

 VIN stands for Vehicle Identification Number.
-A VIN indent is usually positioned at the base of the windscreen’s passenger side, making it possible to see the VIN from outside of the vehicle.
-This VIN will have to be recorded and placed adequately onto the next windscreen that is being used as the replacement.
+A VIN indent is usually positioned at the base of the windscreen’s passenger side, making it possible to see the VIN from outside the vehicle.
+The VIN should also be visible on the new windscreen.

-Some front windscreens are produced with an extra layer added to the original amount of layers in its production phase.
-This additional is a viny type layer with sound-dampening qualities that leave your Nissan with a quiet and cosy interior, a true retreat from unwanted sounds.
+Some front windscreens are produced with an extra layer added to the standard amount of layers during the production phase of a laminated windscreen.
+This addition is a vinyl-type layer with sound-dampening qualities (acoustic) that leave your Nissan with a quiet and cosy interior, a true retreat from unwanted sounds.

 Green or Blue tint coloured car glass

-This feature is mainly found in much older models and can protect your passenger and driver from the harsh effects of the sun’s UV rays and its harsh glare on your eyes during the times of sunrise and sunset.
+This feature is mainly found in the older generations of the Micra and can protect your passenger and driver from the harsh effects of the sun’s UV rays and its harsh glare on your eyes during the times of sunrise and sunset.

 Where can I go for car glass repairs or replacements for my Nissan Micra?